guilhermearaujo/GUIRoundProgressButton/README.md

 * Add it as a subview: `[self.view addSubview:button];`

 ### Customizing
 These are the methods you can use to change the look and feel of your button.
-The *"touch"* methods relate to the color while the button is being pressed by the user.
+The *"touch"* methods relate to the color while the button is being pressed by the user and while the action is in progress.

 #### Content Padding
 ```obj-c